 Q: Are prints valuable?

-The convenient thing about lithographs is that they're easy to price because other people have exact copies.
+The convenient thing about researching lithographs is that they are easy to price because other people have exact copies.
 Do some research to see if you can find the same one listed online.

-Other types of potentially valuable prints include serigraphs, woodblock prints, screen prints, etc. These are somewhat less common than lithographs.
+Other types of potentially valuable prints include serigraphs (silkscreen prints), woodblock (or woodcut) prints, etchings, etc. These are somewhat less common than lithographs.

 Explore new artworks...